trentonjknight/conditionalprofilecard/README.md

+## Installation

+1. Clone this repository (if using Gitpod this is already done)
+2. Install the NPM packages: `npm install`
+3. Buid for the first time: `npm run build`
+4. Start updating the `render` function inside the `index.js` file, that is the only file and function you have to update.
+5. Run server using: `python3 -m http.server 3000`
+6. Edit js file in src/js, NOT assets (this is the bundled file that will be overwritten when using "npm run build")

+Note: every time you update any file you will have to build again in order to update the bundle.

 # Conditional Profile Card

 As a web developer, you will be creatings lots and lots of dynamic HTML using Javascript based algorithms.